The following four articles were part of the Canaanite "genocide"

 of clay cylinders at Tel Rehov and found remains of bees.

-The bees were a subspecies from Turkey less aggressive than Syrian bees
+were a subspecies from Turkey less aggressive than Syrian bees

 and producing up to eight times as much honey.
 (New Scientist, June 12,